pedrofernandesfilho/OrgChart/README.md

 # To Do

- - Remove JQuery dependence
+ - Remove the dependency of JQuery
- - Use Bower for Normalizecss
+ - Use Bower to Normalizecss

 # References